Bader-Almutlaq/MyParser/README.md

 ### Modify Input

 To test different inputs, edit `input.txt` with the code you wish to analyze.
 If there are syntax errors or unrecognized characters, the program will provide relevant feedback.

-## License

-[Include your license information here, if applicable.]

-## Contribution Guidelines

-[Add contribution guidelines if you would like others to contribute to your project.]